arnoblalam/risk_sharing/README.md

 1. Download the entire project as a zip file (or clone using Git or Github)

+2. To get some preliminary exploration of the Tanzania data.

+    If you are using Rstudio:
+        1. Open the project risk_sharing.Rproj (using File -> Open Project)
+        2. Open the file `src/tanzania_exploration.R` in the Rstudio Editor (File -> Open File)
+        3. Source the file

-2. From a command prompt, cd into the project directory and run the file `src/tanzania_exploration.R` to get some preliminary exploration of the Tanzania data
+    If you are using the command promp, cd into the project directory and run the file `src/tanzania_exploration.R` to get some preliminary exploration of the Tanzania data

      ```
      cd risk_sharing